walexy/zoomguy-copy-01/src/pages/index.md

     title: TRANSFORM your meetings and events
     section_id: hero
-    content: Our team of experts can help you navigate virtual meetings for your employees, clients or supporters of your cause.
+    content: Our team of experts can help you navigate virtual meetings for your employees, clients, and champions of your cause.
     image: /images/hero-04.png
     actions:
       - label: Learn More